PagiY/Pacman-JS/README.md

 # Pacman-JS
-Pacman game using HTML, CSS, and Vanilla JS
+Pacman game using HTML5 Canvas and Javascript